mozilla/ecosystem-platform/docs/relying-parties/tutorials/integration-with-subscription-platform.md

 We will use this meeting to do the following:

-1. Set up a Mana page to track basic info about your product such as name & capability string or strings
+1. Set up a Confluence page to track basic info about your product such as name & capability string or strings
-2. Get a rough estimate of your shipping timeline (don't worry if this isn't 100% pinned down)
+3. Get a rough estimate of your shipping timeline (don't worry if this isn't 100% pinned down)
-3. Get a staging subscription set up for you to start testing with
+4. Get a staging subscription set up for you to start testing with

 ### Development